2i2c-org/docs/admin/howto/environment.md

-We recommend following the setup described in this GitHub respository [README](https://github.com/2i2c-org/hub-user-image-template/blob/main/README.md) for how to build & maintain your own docker image.
+We recommend following the setup described in this GitHub respository [README](https://github.com/2i2c-org/hub-user-image-template/blob/main/README.md) for how to build and maintain your own docker image.

 ```{note}
 If the new image you use breaks user server starts, or is broken in some other